-M41 ROAD: PAMIR HIGHWAY AND WAKHAN VALLEY
+M41 ROAD: PAMIR HIGHWAY AND WAKHAN CORRIDOR

 Adventure tour in the in the highlands of Pamir

-Itinerary duration: 12 days / 11 nights
+Tour length (private): 12 days / 11 nights

-Itinerary Dushanbe – Kalai-Khumb – Khorog – Ishkashim – Langar – Ak Baital pass – Tokhtamysh pass – Savnov – Khichez – Rushan – Kalai-Khumb – Dushanbe
+Itinerary (private): Dushanbe – Kalai-Khumb – Khorog – Ishkashim – Langar – Ak Baital pass – Tokhtamysh pass – Savnov – Khichez – Rushan – Kalai-Khumb – Dushanbe

 Adventure Jeep-tour in the Pamirs